 Students with experience in web and social media platforms, excellent writing and editing skills, and a cumulative GPA of 3.0 qualify for the position of web content developer.
 The responsibilities of this position are to create relevant content with story leads provided, develop content by researching and interviewing department personnel, students, alumni, advisory board members, etc.

 This is an hourly position available or renewed each semester as needed.
-Interested students should apply through the Career Center Eagle Careers when the position is advertised.
+Applications should be submitted through the Career Center Eagle Careers when the position is advertised.